tonyx/Sharpino/README.md

     "PgSqlJsonFormat":{"Case":"PgJson"}
 ```
 Basically you may wan to write json fields into text fields  for various reasons
-(on my side I exprienced that an external library may require further tuning to properly work with jsonb fields in Postgres, so in that case a quick fix is just using text fields).
+(on my side I experienced that an external library may require further tuning to properly work with jsonb fields in Postgres, so in that case a quick fix is just using text fields).
 Remember that we don't necessarily need Json fields as at the moment we just do serialize/deserialize and not querying on the json fields (at the moment).

 - version 1.6.0: starting removing kafka for aggregates (will be replaced somehow).
 Use eventstore (postgres) based state viewers instead.